 Some experts attribute the acrimony that has characterized U.S.-Iran relations since the Islamic revolution to the structure of Iran's regime.
-Although there are some elected leadership posts and diversity of opinion, Iran's constitution-adopted in public referenda in 1980 and again in 1989-reserves paramount decisionmaking authority for a "Supreme Leader" (known formally in Iran as "Leader of the Revolution").
+Although there are some elected leadership posts and diversity of opinion, Iran's constitution-adopted in public referenda in 1980 and again in 1989-reserves paramount decisionmaking authority for a "Supreme Leader" (known in Iran as "Leader of the Revolution").
 The President and the Majles (unicameral parliament) are directly elected, and since 2013, there have been elections for municipal councils that set local development priorities and select mayors.

 Even within the unelected institutions, factional disputes between those who insist on ideological purity and those considered more pragmatic are evident.
-In part because of the preponderant political power of the clerics and the security services, the regime has faced repeated periodic unrest from minorities, intellectuals, students, labor groups, the poor, women, and members of Iran's minority groups.
+The preponderant political power of the clerics and the security services has contributed to the eruption of repeated periodic unrest from minorities, intellectuals, students, labor groups, the poor, women, and members of Iran's minority groups.
 (Iran's demographics are depicted in a text box below.)